box/box-typescript-sdk-gen/docs/integrationMappings.md

 You need Admin or Co-Admin role to use this endpoint.

-This operation is performed by calling function `createIntegrationMappingSlack`.
+This operation is performed by calling function `createSlackIntegrationMapping`.

 See the endpoint docs at
 [API Reference](https://developer.box.com/reference/post-integration-mappings-slack/).

-_Currently we don't have an example for calling `createIntegrationMappingSlack` in integration tests_
+_Currently we don't have an example for calling `createSlackIntegrationMapping` in integration tests_

 ### Arguments

 - requestBody `IntegrationMappingSlackCreateRequest`
-  - Request body of createIntegrationMappingSlack method
+  - Request body of createSlackIntegrationMapping method
-- headers `CreateIntegrationMappingSlackHeadersArg`
+- headers `CreateSlackIntegrationMappingHeaders`
-  - Headers of createIntegrationMappingSlack method
+  - Headers of createSlackIntegrationMapping method
 - cancellationToken `undefined | CancellationToken`
   - Token used for request cancellation.